 How is a large chin diagnosed?

 An overly large chin in the horizontal position (where it sticks out too far) is diagnosed from the profile or side view whereas an overly large chin from the vertical view (vertically long chin) is diagnosed from the front view.
 Other characteristics such as overly wide or pointy chins are diagnosed from the front view.
-Dr. Sam Rizk always asks the patient to speak and smile and evaluates the mimetic nature of the chin since pointy chins often become more pointy as the patient smiles due to the chin muscles.
+Dr. Sam Rizk always asks the patient to speak and smile and evaluates the mimetic nature of the chin since pointy chins often become pointier as the patient smiles due to the chin muscles.

 What causes a large chin either vertically or horizontally?
 In other words, what are anatomical findings?

-The vertical or horizontal excess in the chin almost always involves bone and some soft tissue component. the bone can be thick and excessive and the soft tissue can involve enlargement of the chin muscles as well as fat and soft tissue under the skin also excessive.
+The vertical or horizontal excess in the chin almost always involves bone and some soft tissue component.
+The bone can be thick and excessive and the soft tissue can involve enlargement of the chin muscles as well as fat and soft tissue under the skin also excessive.

 What are the treatments of a large chin?